The University of Virginia Darden School of Business Global MBA for

 when attempting to expand the distribution network of the company, which

-benefits of cooking with olive oil.
-The case examines the company's marketing
+the benefits of cooking with olive oil.
+The case examines the company's

-chronicles the entrepreneurial journey of Darden graduates Akshay Mittal (MBA
+India" chronicles the entrepreneurial journey of Darden graduates Akshay Mittal

-chain, Picante, in India featuring quick service and fresh, healthy food with a
+restaurant chain, Picante, in India featuring quick service and fresh, healthy

-Mexican theme.
-The case, which will be taught at the restaurant, discusses
+food with a Mexican theme.
+The case, which will be taught at the restaurant,

-branding, suppliers, operations and the challenge of a startup in India.
+discusses branding, suppliers, operations and the challenge of a startup in

 Other case studies will incude "Jaikumar Textiles" on quantitative analysis and "Chandpur Enterprises Ltd.: Steel Division" on manufacturing.